philgentric/klik/README.md

 Sort files by displaying pictures and documents as icons, into folders, intuitive and fast, drag-and-drop anything, hyperlegible font available in large size.

 # Try klik now!

+Download the [DMG](https://github.com/philgentric/klik/releases/download/1rc1/Klik-1.0.dmg) installer for MacOS

+Download the [MSI](https://github.com/philgentric/klik/releases/download/1rc1/Klik-1.0.msi) installer for Windows:

+For more advanced users: run Klik from source!
+- get updates in 1 click
+- change the JVM max memory
+- modify the appearance (CSS) or even create your own look and feel!

 [Installation for macOS](MacOS_en.md)